alterloop/.github/profile/README.md

 - **DevOps Transformation**: We assist organizations in adopting a DevOps culture, reducing development time, improving software quality, and automating key processes.
 - **CI/CD Pipeline Setup**: We design, build, and optimize CI/CD pipelines using modern platforms like Jenkins, GitLab CI, GitHub Actions, CircleCI, and more.
 - **Infrastructure as Code (IaC)**: We automate infrastructure management using tools like Terraform, Ansible, and Kubernetes, ensuring scalability and repeatability.
-- **Cloud Consulting**: We provide consulting on cloud-native architectures (AWS, GCP, Azure) and containerization and orchestration solutions.
-- **Security & Compliance**: We integrate security practices into the software development lifecycle (DevSecOps), ensuring compliance and protecting applications.

 ## 🛠️ Technologies